Skip to content

 • one flavor hook for contacts, codex, or faction reception

-Race bonuses should stay narrower than archetype bonuses.
+Lineage bonuses should stay narrower than archetype bonuses.

-Homeland should grant:
+Village origin should grant:

-• one local guide or contact
+• one village-specific guide or contact

-• one or two starter codex entries
+• one or two starter codex entries specific to the village's economy

 Archetype Grants